 One of the most important variables in a successful operation is the experience of the surgeon.
 Dr. Pittman received specialized training in cosmetic breast surgery at Georgetown University Hospital under the tutelage of the world-renowned Dr. Scott Spear.

-Discover the Possibilities of Breast Augmentation in Washington DC
+Schedule a Breast Augmentation Procedure in Washington DC